 The northern and eastern slopes are not as heavily cultivated, and so more native vegetation can be seen in these areas.
 There are no wild animals in the farmland zone, but you can still see lowland forests, bushland, wildflowers, and scrub.

 Beginning at 1,800m, the mountain forest zone is the most fertile of all of Kilimanjaro’s vegetation zones.
 About 96% of Kilimanjaro’s rain falls in this zone, and so the region is extremely wet for most of the year.

 The thick vegetation is home to animals such as blue monkeys, elephants, black and white colobus monkeys, bush pigs, squirrels, duikers, elands, and even leopards; although these can be difficult to spot in the thick undergrowth.

-Unlike most East African mountain forest, Kilimanjaro’s forests do not have bamboo trees.
-They do, however, have an impressive variety of bird life.
+Unlike most East African mountain forests, Kilimanjaro’s forests do not have bamboo trees.
+They do, however, have an impressive variety of birdlife.

 Stretching from 2,800m to 3,800m, the low alpine zone has two overlapping vegetation types: heaths and the moorland.